antazoey/explorer/site/README.md

 It was chosen despite being a totally different stack to [Vega Console](https://github.com/vegaprotocol/console) for the sake of approachability.
 And a little bit of a holiday from React.

+It is not yet a good model for Svelte/Sapper usage.
+Please feel free to create PRs to fix the gross hacks.
+There are plenty, but the number is declining.

 ## Getting started
 ```bash
 npm install